 A site visit was made to conduct a compliance monitoring inspection.
-It was raining at the time of the inspection with 14 mm falling over the past 72 hours.
+It was raining at the time of the inspection.
+No ponding was occurring and stormwater was quickly dispersing from the site.

 A significant amount of greenwaste had recently been discharged at the site.
-The signage that been damaged by the wind had been replaced.
-There were small amounts of amounts of unacceptable waste at the site that would have to be removed.
-There were no issues in regards to odour or dust and the site was draining well.
+There were only small amounts of unacceptable waste (i.e. plastic material) at the site that the consent holder was required to have removed